The history of the CDJC

 In 1950, Schneersohn decided to give the CDJC a new dimension by creating a tomb-memorial honoring Holocaust victims.
 The cornerstone was laid in 1953.
 On February 24, 1957, ashes from the extermination camps and the Warsaw Ghetto were solemnly deposited in the memorial’s crypt.

-After building an extension, the new Shoah Memorial opened in 2005, finishing the work Schneersohn had begun by giving the documentation center a beautiful new home, offering researchers more spacious reading rooms and creating new places of mediation such as the museum, temporary exhibition spaces, auditorium and multimedia center.
-The Wall of Names, on which the names of all the Jews deported from France are engraved, echoes the memorial tomb of the 1950s.
+After building an extension, the new Shoah Memorial opened in 2005, finishing the work Schneersohn had started by giving the documentation center a beautiful new home, offering researchers more spacious reading rooms and creating new spaces for mediation such as the museum, temporary exhibition spaces, auditorium and multimedia center.
+The Wall of Names, on which are engraved the names of all the Jews deported from France, echoes the memorial tomb of the 1950s.